yureek/S-HealthStack.github.io/pages/developer-guide/results-analysis/export-data.md

 We highly recommend you use the Samsung Health Stack web portal to export your data.
 The web portal provides a straightforward way to export your data to **.csv** files for further analysis in popular data analysis tools such as SPSS, R, and Matlab.

-To view individual participant records using the web portal:
+To export data using the web portal:

 1. Refer to [Exporting Data for External Analysis](../../portal-guide/results-analysis/exporting-data.md) in the web portal user guide.